Cesare Pavese: After the war

 After World War II Pavese joined the Italian Communist Party and worked on the party's newspaper, L'Unità.
 The bulk of his work was published during this time.
 Toward the end of his life, he would frequently visit Le Langhe, the area where he was born, where he found great solace.
 Depression, the failure of a brief love affair with the actress Constance Dowling, to whom his last novel and one of his last poems ("Death will come and she'll have your eyes") were dedicated, and political disillusionment led him to his suicide by an overdose of barbiturates in 1950.
 That year he had won the Strega Prize for La Bella Estate, comprising three novellas: 'La tenda', written in 1940, 'Il diavolo sulle colline' (1948) and 'Tra donne sole' (1949).

 Leslie Fiedler wrote of Pavese's death "...for the Italians, his death has come to have a weight like that of Hart Crane for us, a meaning that penetrates back into his own work and functions as a symbol in the literature of an age."
-The circumstances of his suicide, which took place in a hotel room, mimic the last scene of Tra Donne Sole (Among Women Only), his penultimate book.
+The circumstances of his suicide, which took place in a hotel room, mimic the last scene of Tra Donne Sole (Among Single Women), his penultimate book.
 His last book was 'La Luna e i Falò', published in Italy in 1950 and translated into English as The Moon and the Bonfires by Louise Sinclair in 1952.